 And it sounds like something really needed to be done.
 Because otherwise, we’re walking around with this ticking time bomb, waiting for that to go out.
 And how can anybody live under those conditions?

-then then what they expected me to be and they ordered just some random chest x rays.
-And just to check everything out and make sure everything’s okay, my bloods came back, okay, and all that type of thing.
-And then the doctor comes after the did this chest X ray, and he just looks at me.
-And I’m looking at him and he’s looking at me and then he said, Look, are you all right.
-And I said what do you mean am I alright? of course I am alright, but apart from the obvious.
+then than they expected me to be and they ordered just some random chest x rays.
+And just to check everything out and make sure everything’s okay, my blood came back, okay, and all that type of thing.
+And then the doctor comes after the did this chest X-ray, and he just looks at me.
+And I’m looking at him and he’s looking at me and then he said, Look, are you all right?
+And I said what do you mean am I alright?
+Of course, I am alright, but apart from the obvious.
 He said well, can you swallow?
 I said Yes, I can swallow.
-Can you breath?
-Well I’m talking to you on talk yeah I can breath
+Can you breathe?
+Well I’m talking to you on Talk yeah I can breath

 What are you on about what are you doing?
-And he said, “Look, what does scan and we found that in your in your neck or in your throat somewhere near there?
-We notice this deviation in your oesophagus and in your windpipe.”
+And he said, “Look, what does scan and we found that in your neck or in your throat somewhere near there?
+We notice this deviation in your esophagus and in your windpipe.”
 I said okay, what does that mean?
-He said “well something is pushing your esophagus and your windpipe to the right by about six centimetres”
+He said “Well something is pushing your esophagus and your windpipe to the right by about six centimeters”

 And they did a few tests.
-And they felt around and they in fact confirm that what it was doing it was growing.
+And they felt around and they in fact confirmed that what it was doing was growing.
 But instead of going outwards, so that was it was growing inwards and down.
 So it was not obvious to anybody that had become that large.
-And especially not to me and it because I could swallow on it and all those things normally, I didn’t notice that it was a problem until the chest X ray.
+And especially not to me and because I could swallow on it and all those things normally, I didn’t notice that it was a problem until the chest X-ray.

 So it wasn’t cancer?

-not just a goiter, it was just an enlarged thyroid gland.
-And for some reason it had enlarged and become that massive.
-And they discovered that it wasn’t a cancer by doing that amazing, beautiful test, you know the one Have you ever experienced that where they asked you to lie back they put a a little bit of local anesthetic on your throat and then they pierce you throat into the goiter with a needle.
+Not just a goiter, it was just an enlarged thyroid gland.
+And for some reason, it had enlarged and become that massive.
+And they discovered that it wasn’t cancer by doing that amazing, beautiful test, you know the one Have you ever experienced that where they asked you to lie back they put a little bit of local anesthetic on your throat and then they pierce your throat into the goiter with a needle.
 And they move it around, up and down Kerry.
 They take it out and then they move it over by one centimetre and then they go again.
 And they keep doing that until they get what they call enough samples to take to pathology to test

 that sounds very unpleasant belief.

-And that was while I was lying down with a patch on my head and a scar on my head and brand New hole in my head that they had just put back together
+And that was while I was lying down with a patch on my head and a scar on my head and a brand new hole in my head that they had just put back together

-Yeah, well, I felt like I felt like well what do we do now like what’s next.
+Yeah, well, I felt like I felt like well what do we do now like what’s next?
 So that was a little bit unnerving.
 Because until we knew that it wasn’t cancerous and it wasn’t more serious than a g0iter which is serious, but not the next level of seriousness.
-Again, here was me now still having not been able to get up on my feed from brain surgery.
+Again, here was now still not able to get up on my feed from brain surgery.
 And we’re dealing with another issue.
 It such it was a bit of a blow.

 Yeah, because goiters normally grow out and they’re quite visible on the neck and they can get quite big.
-So that’s they picked up reasonably easily that but for this thing to be sneakily stealthing inward and down that’s incredible?
+So that they picked up reasonably easily that but for this thing to be sneakily stealing inward and down that’s incredible?